Business Interruption Insurance

 Do I need Business Interruption Insurance?

-Unlike Employers’ Liability Insurance, there is no legal obligation to get Business Interruption Insurance for your business.
+Unlike Employers’ Liability Insurance, there is no legal obligation to arrange BI Insurance for your business.

-Deciding whether to get Business Interruption Insurance is therefore dependent on the risks you perceive facing your business and their potential financial impact.
+Deciding whether to get Business Interruption Insurance is therefore dependent on the perceived risks to your business and their potential financial impact.

 To help you decide whether it is something you need, take a look at this example.